 4. Complete intake form, to proceed with the Eviction / Unlawful Detainer.

 5. We prepare the unlawful detainer forms for e-signature.

 6. We file the unlawful detainer with the court and serve the Defendant (s).

-7. Once we serve the Defendant we inform you exactly how many days they have to Respond.
+7. Once the Defendants are served, we inform you exactly how many days they have to Respond.

 8. If the Defendant doesn’t Respond, we request for Entry of Default Judgement.